 If you are just starting out in the hobby, you probably want to start by painting an army that will not overwhelm you.
-But what is the easiest Warhammer army to paint?
+But what is an easy army to paint in Warhammer?
+And what makes an army easy to paint in the first place?

 Some factors can make an army easy to paint and a lot of things will make it more difficult to paint.